tsmithcode/MillionDollarDotnetSnippets/README.md

+# 💼 MillionDollarDotnetSippets
 A practical, battle-ready utility library to accelerate development velocity across APIs, CLI, Blazor, WinForms, and everything in between.

-# 💼 100 Code Snippets for the $1M .NET 8 Consultant
+## 💼 100 Code Snippets for the $1M .NET 8 Consultant

 > Build in hours what others build in weeks.
 > This repo is your unfair advantage.